PrivateMIlitary.org went live early in

 aims to be a useful and free source

 and participating in the debate about this growing business sector and its implications for global security.

 trends: scholars, higher-education

 private security specialists, servicemen,

 enthusiasts.
 People concerned about the deployment of

-Indeed, PrivateMIlitary.org could have a cooler website and perhaps engineer an 'instant gratification' platform.
+Indeed, PrivateMIlitary.org could have a cooler website and perhaps engineer an "instant gratification" platform.
 However, that would cost and undermine our free and universal access principle.
 How many of the websites you have visited over the last decade started as free-access and now charge monthly fees?
-How many websites now profit from selling the information you provided them when creating your 'free access' account?
-Well, since 1999 we remain a free, not-for-profit and no-sign-in resource and in the process, have helped many people to complete their degree or get a new job !
+How many websites now profit from selling the information you provided them with after creating your 'free access' account?
+Well, since 1999 we remain a free, not-for-profit and no-sign-in resource and in the process, have helped many people to complete their degrees or get new jobs !